Bitcoin-com/golden-ticket/README.md

 Lastly Golden Ticket will show you a QR code of your mothership address.
 The HD path for the mother ship address is `hdpath/1/0`.
 The mothership address is the address which you intially fund which then funds all the generated addresses.

+**Note** if you changed your wallet's filename to anything other than `goldenTicketWallet.json` in the `generate-wallet` step you'll need to update that on line 8.

 ![generate-wallet](images/generate-wallet.png)

 ## Fund Mothership